Skip to Content

 LADOT map of Pico Blvd.
 Safety and Mobility Project, showing recent traffic deaths and severe injuries - via LADOT project fact sheet

 The 3.5-mile project will extend along Pico Boulevard from Crenshaw Boulevard to Figueroa Street (a block from the Metro A/E Line Pico/Convention Center Station.
 The project spans the communities of Arlington Heights, Harvard Heights, Pico-Union and downtown Los Angeles.
-The area is racially diverse, and, especially closer to downtown, mostly working class Latino households.
-Pico Boulevard is characterized by mom and pop businesses, quite a few pedestrians, and four lanes of car traffic.
+The area is diverse and, especially closer to downtown, mostly working class Latino households.
+Pico Boulevard is characterized by mom-and-pop businesses, quite a few pedestrians, and four lanes of car traffic.

 Pico Boulevard project presentation board showing project design